MetaMask/metamask-ios-sdk/README.md

 ### 3. Connect your dapp

-Connect your dapp to MetaMask by adding the following code to your project file:
+We have provided a convenient way to make rpc requests without having to first make a connect request.
+Please refer to [Connect With Request](#5-connect-with-request) for examples.
+Otherwise you can connect your dapp to MetaMask as follows:

 ```swift
 let appMetadata = AppMetadata(name: "Dub Dapp", url: "https://dubdapp.com")